 Depending on your circumstances, you may be entitled to a discount or a full exemption on your council tax bill.

-For information about people who are exempt, see guidance on who has to pay council tax on GOV.UK.
+For information about people who are exempt see guidance on who has to pay council tax from GOV.UK.
+Alternatively, find out more about property discounts and exemptions.

-Some of the ways in which your circumstances might impact on your council tax bill are detailed here.
-For further guidance contact the council tax team.
+Some of the ways in which your circumstances might impact on your council tax bill are detailed here

 Single Occupancy Discount